sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

           // ...
         },
         "text": {
-          // ...
+          "title": "Text of aggregate severity",
+          "description": "Provides a severity which is independent of - and in addition to - any other standard metric for determining the impact or severity of a given vulnerability (such as CVSS).", "type": "string",
+          "minLength": 1,
+          "examples": [
+            "Moderate",
+            "Important",
+            "Critical"
+          ]
         }
+      }
     },
-    },

-The Namespace of aggregate severity (`namespace`) points to the namespace so referenced.
-Value type is string with format `uri`.
+The Namespace of aggregate severity (`namespace`) of value type `string` and format `uri` points to the namespace so referenced.

-The Text of aggregate severity (`text`) provides a severity which is independent of - and in addition to - any other standard metric for determining the impact or severity of a given vulnerability (such as CVSS).
-Value type is string with 1 or more characters.
+The Text of aggregate severity (`text`) of value type `string` with 1 or more characters provides a severity which is independent of - and in addition to - any other standard metric for determining the impact or severity of a given vulnerability (such as CVSS).

 Examples: